Skip to content

 What is an SBA 7(a) loan and how does it help with financing a franchise?

 The SBA 7(a) loan is the most common government-backed loan for financing a franchise, offering up to $5 million with longer repayment terms and lower down payments than conventional financing.
-Because the SBA guarantees a portion of the loan, lenders are more willing to extend credit to first-time franchisees.
+Because the SBA guarantees a portion of the loan, lenders are more willing to extend credit to franchisees without extensive business histories.
 Brands on the SBA Franchise Registry qualify faster, reducing approval timelines significantly.
+If your franchise brand is not on the registry, adding it should be a priority — it directly accelerates every franchisee's financing close.

 How much liquid capital do I need before applying for franchise financing?